bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 from app import routes
 ```

-Confusingly, we have just now introduced two very different things both called app.
-The _/app_ directory includes the files directly related to a package that we have called here _app_ and thus this directory defines the _app_ pacakge.
+Confusingly, we have just now introduced two things named _app_: one is a directory named _app_ containing the _app_ package and the other is a Flask application object.
+The _/app_ directory refers to the folder containing the files directly related to the _app_ package.
 In the code you have written thus far, you have referred to this package in the _/app_ directory name and in the last line of the snippet of code you just wrote: "from app import routes".
 This line refers to the package _app_ and a file in it called _routes.py_ which we have not yet created but soon will.

-The other _app_ is the one referenced in the second line of code just written.
-THIS _app_ creates the Flask application object as an instance of class _Flask_ that we imported from the _flask_ package in the first line of the above code.
-By "instance of class _Flask_" and "application object", it is meant that we have packed all the functionality provided by Flask into a object that we have made immanent in our code and that we can now reference, control, make changes to, etc. The _app_ variable that is defined as an instance of the class _Flask_ in the _**init**.py_ script above is a member of the _app_ package from the paragraph above.
+The other _app_ is the one referenced in the second line of code just written("app=Flask(\_\_name\_\_)").
+THIS _app_ creates the Flask application object as an instance of class Flask that we imported from the _flask_ package in the first line of the above code.
+A Flask application object is a datastructure that contains all the basic ingredients that YOUR particular Flask instance will use as it performs its basic functions.

-We will draw your attention to the peculiar import statment for the _routes_ module at the bottom of the script instead of at the top as it the common practice.
+Before moving on, I will draw your attention to the peculiar import statement for the _routes_ module at the bottom of the script instead of at the top as it the common practice.
 We will very soon be writing the _routes.py_ file and when we do it will need access to the _app_, the Flask object kind.
-Since _routes.py_ need access to _app_ and _app_ needs access to _routes.py_ at almost the same instance, we have a case of circular imports.
-And the way we are chosing to deal with the problem of circular imports here is to wait to import _routes_ until after we have create the _app_ (ie in "app = Flask(**name**)).
+Since _routes.py_ needs access to _app_ and _app_ needs access to _routes.py_ at almost the same time, we have a case of circular imports.
+And the way we are choosing to deal with the problem of circular imports here is to wait to import _routes_ until after we have created the _app_ (ie in "app = Flask(\_\_name\_\_)).

 The _routes_ module will contain the different URLs that the application implements and that provide the basic structure to the application (think: a website's pages) that you and your site's visitors will experience.
 Thus: